gered/views.reagent/views.reagent/README.md

 from them, updating a view cursor doesn't do anything.
 Nothing stops you from doing this, but updating a view cursor does not propagate changes to the server or anything like that.
-In addition, you will lose any changes you make every time a view refresh is received.
+In addition, you will lose any changes you make every time a view refresh is received as the data gets blindly replaced.

-It is highly recommended that you do not write code that updates a view cursor.
+It is recommended that you do not write code that updates a view cursor.

 ## Advanced Topics